How to Make a Heart Braid

-The book will cover everything any parent has ever wanted to know about their child’s hair, from cradle cap to French braids.
-As a sneak preview to some of the amazing content, below you will find instructions to make a Heart Braid, perfect for Valentine’s Day.
+The book covers everything any parent has ever wanted to know about their child’s hair, from cradle cap to French braids.
+Below you will find instructions to make a Heart Braid, perfect for Valentine’s Day.
 I’ve never been the greatest at doing kids hair.
 Mine are ultra tender headed, but I think I will give this a try anyhow.

 What You’ll Need:

 - Wide-tooth comb